Senior Director of Individual Philanthropy 618-975-6734

-Brian Dulski is the Director for Individual Philanthropy, partnering with the Federation’s most dedicated supporters to match their philanthropic passions with organizational priorities.
-Brian started with the Federation in 2008 and spends much of his time on-the-road visiting with Federation donors while working to recruit new supporters to the cause.
+Brian Dulski is the Senior Director for Individual Philanthropy, partnering with the National Wildlife Federation’s most dedicated supporters to match their philanthropic passions with organizational priorities.
+Brian started with the Federation in 2008 and spends much of his time on the road visiting with Federation donors while working to recruit new supporters to the cause.

 I want these same types of opportunities for my daughter and son.
 I strive every day to protect the marvel that is our planet so that my children and future grandchildren can experience the wild splendor and majesty of the natural world as I have.

 It is inspiring and empowering to know that there are people who share my concern about the health of our planet and its inhabitants.
 I am blessed and feel called to work with you and others to protect and restore it.

 Brian holds a B.A. in Economics from Allegheny College and MBA from McKendree University and works from a home office outside of St. Louis, Missouri.
 Married since 2004 to Anne Dulski, Brian has two children, Enola (2009) and Charles (2010), and enjoys coaching baseball and playing softball, but would always prefer to be out taking a walk in the woods with his two canine companions Maggie and Ruby.

 The National Wildlife Federation is providing resources to help families and caregivers across the country provide meaningful educational opportunities and safe outdoor experiences for children during these incredibly difficult times.Learn More